koenrane/KR-new-site/content/import/mdp-models-are-determined-by-the-agent-architecture-and-the.md

 When we train a policy function in the real world, the function takes in an _observation_ (the state) and outputs (a distribution over) _actions_.
 When we define state and action encodings, this implicitly defines an "interface" between the agent and the environment.
 The state encoding might look like "the set of camera observations" or "the set of Pac-Man game screens", and actions might be numbers 1-10 which are sent to actuators, or to the computer running the Pac-Man code, etc.

-(In the real world, the computer simulating Pac-Man may suffer a hardware failure / be hit by a gamma ray / etc, but I don't currently think these are worth modelling over the timescales over which we train policies.)
+(In the real world, the computer simulating Pac-Man may suffer a hardware failure / be hit by a gamma ray / etc, but I don't currently think these are worth modeling over the timescales over which we train policies.)

 Suppose that for every state-action history, what the agent sees next depends only on the currently observed state and the most recent action taken.
 Then the environment is Markovian (transition dynamics only depend on what you do right now, not what you did in the past) and fully observable (you can see the whole state all at once), and the agent encodings have defined the MDP model.